david-istvan/cas-grad-faq/README.md

 - The oral report should demonstrate that the student has understood the papers, individually and as a whole, i.e. have done some synthesis.

 ##### Q: What are the potential outcomes of the examination?
-Any part of the examination (i.e. report, oral, both) can be failed and repeated.
-It can only be repeated a single time.
+Any part of the examination (i.e. report, oral, both) can be ***[TODO: Jacques validate please]***
+- passed;
+- passed but with some required course work (with optional minimum grade);
+- retake oral part only, within 2 months;
+- retake comprehensive, within 2 months.

+##### Q: How many times can a student retake the examination?
+At most once.
+In addition, the exam must be completed within the first two years of the program.

 ### Comps - Part II (Thesis proposal)